Heroin-Fast facts for workers

 Feelings of warmth, wellbeing, relaxation and sleepiness, itching, sweating and impaired concentration.
 The first dose can cause dizziness and vomiting.
 High is felt immediately when injecting, or after 10-15 minutes when snorting or smoking, and lasts between three and five hours.

-Alcohol, marijuana and other depressants, increasing the likelihood of overdose.
+Alcohol, cannabis and other depressants, increasing the likelihood of overdose.
 Sometimes used to ease a stimulant comedown.

 SOME COMMON HARM REDUCTION STRATEGIES

-- Learn about Naloxone (also known as Narcan), which can reverse an overdose
+- Learn more about Naloxone (also known as Narcan), which can reverse an overdose